Mitigating Hallucinations via Inter-Layer Consistency Aggregation in Large Vision-Language Models: Related Work

 \section{Related Work}

-\paragraph{Large Vision-Language Models} Large Vision-Language Models (LVLMs) have evolved from BERT-based decoders \cite{devlin2019bert,liu2019roberta,sun2019videobert,chen2020uniter,lu2019vilbert,tan2019lxmert} designed to integrate visual and textual information into a paradigm driven by large language models (LLMs) \cite{zhu2023minigpt,zhou2023infmllm,liu2023visual,ye2024mplug,bai2023qwen}.
-The emergence of LLMs has improved the capabilities and performance of LVLMs.
-In this process, supported by end-to-end training techniques \cite{jia2021scaling,radford2021learning}, LVLMs have achieved unified decoding of visual and textual tokens, indicating that both their expressiveness and adaptability have significantly improved.
-Recent works, such as LLaVA \cite{liu2023visual} and InstructBLIP \cite{dai2023instructblip}, have further refined these models through visual instruction tuning, enhancing their performance in various vision-language tasks and highlighting the growing trend toward task-specific adaptation.
+\paragraph{Large Vision-Language Models} LVLMs have evolved from BERT-based architectures \cite{devlin2019bert,liu2019roberta,sun2019videobert,chen2020uniter,lu2019vilbert,tan2019lxmert}, which were designed to integrate visual and textual information, into a paradigm driven by large language models (LLMs) \cite{zhu2023minigpt,zhou2023infmllm,liu2023visual,ye2024mplug,bai2023qwen}.
+Supported by end-to-end training techniques \cite{jia2021scaling,radford2021learning}, recent LVLMs can perform unified decoding over visual and textual tokens, which substantially improves their expressiveness and adaptability.
+Models such as LLaVA \cite{liu2023visual} and InstructBLIP \cite{dai2023instructblip} further refine this paradigm through visual instruction tuning, enhancing performance across diverse vision-language tasks and highlighting the growing trend toward task-specific adaptation.